 But it’s not with all the toys and other materialistic things you might be thinking!

 I want to spoil them with experiences and my presence.
 I want to be there, not just say I’m there or post a dope pic on my IG acting like I’m there.

 Is it hard investing all that time, especially after a long week of working and handling other responsibilities?
 Of course it is, but if I don’t do it who will?

 Want to make the greatest investment of your life?
 Work on being present and loving it.
 It can take a while, but that investment is one that always pays off in the long run.

 My dad spoiled me rotten.
 He would buy me all the newest sneakers and video games I wanted.
 But the one thing he gave me the most, which I didn’t appreciate until I was older, was his time.

 His presence made a huge difference in my life.
-The toys, the gift all that, were just a quick fix.
-A gift loses value over time and then they want something new anyway.
+The toys, the gifts, all that, were just a quick fix.
+A gift loses value over time and then you’ll want something new anyway.
 If we are going to raise the bar every time then it has to be through our experiences and time together.

 Avoid guilty buys

 Have you ever bought your kids stuff because you felt guilty for not being there?
 We all have done it before, some more than others.

 I try to avoid the guilty buys by always being involved with my sons.
 I coach their basketball teams, help with homework.
 You know, the things we parents are supposed to do and so much more that I don’t show the world.